LCSL/NYTRO/README.md

     * crossValidation.validationPart = 0.2
     * crossValidation.recompute = 0
     * crossValidation.errorFunction = @rmse
+        * Provided functions (*errorFunctions* folder):
+            *@rmse: root mean squared error
+            *@classificationError : Relative classification error (error rate)
+        * Custom functions can be implemented by the user, simply following the input-output structure of any of the provided functions.
     * crossValidation.codingFunction = [ ]
+        * Provided functions (*codingFunctions* folder):
+            *@plusMinusOneBin: Class 1: +1, class 2: -1
+            *@zeroOneBin : Class 1: +1, class 2: 0
+        * Custom functions can be implemented by the user, simply following the input-output structure of any of the provided functions.
     * crossValidation.stoppingRule = @windowLinearFitting
+        * Provided functions (*stoppingRules* folder):
+            *@windowSimple: Stops if the ratio e1/e0 >= (1-threshold). e1 is the error of the most recent iteration. e0 is the error of the oldest iteration in the window
+            *@windowAveraged : Works like @windowSimple, but taking e1 and e0 as the mean over the oldest and newest 10% of the points contained in the window (to increase stability).
+            *@windowMedian : Works like @windowAveraged, but computes the median rather than the mean.
+            *@windowLinearFitting : Works like @windowSimple, but uses a linear fitting of all the points in the window to obtain a more stable estimate of e0 and e1.
+        * Custom functions can be implemented by the user, simply following the input-output structure of any of the provided functions.
     * crossValidation.windowSize = 10
     * crossValidation.threshold = 0